 - Please do not climb on tractors or other mechanical equipment.

 - Please do not climb over or on the electric fencing.
-FYI: The electric fence is turned off when volunteers are working in the fields.
+FYI: The electric fence around the fields and greenhouse are turned off when volunteers are working.
+The electric poultry netting around our chicken coop is always left on

 - Please supervise children at all times.